-To further improve monobit reception, more complex and sophisticated strategies are need.
-Compared with the monobit quantization under traditional receiver architecture, the 8-sector phase quantization proposed in \cite{DBLP:journals/corr/abs-1112-4811} can provide more precise phase information of the received signal, at the price of two extra analog adders and monobit ADCs.
-By adding the I+Q and I-Q branches to the traditional monobit receiver, the 8-sector phase quantization can simply be implemented.
-Next, the receivers with 8-sector phase quantization are obtained.
+To further improve monobit reception, more sophisticated strategies are needed.
+Compared with the monobit quantization under conventional receiver architecture, the eight-sector phase quantization scheme proposed in \cite{DBLP:journals/corr/abs-1112-4811} can provide more precise phase information of the received signal, at the price of two extra analog adders and monobit ADCs.
+By adding the I+Q and I-Q branches to the conventional monobit receiver, the eight-sector phase quantization can be implemented.